 What are Silver Halides?

-by Craig Hull in chemical-photography - a year ago
+by Craig Hull in chemical-photography - 2 years ago

 What are Silver Halides?

-by Craig Hull in chemical-photography - a year ago
+by Craig Hull in chemical-photography - 2 years ago

 Silver is not a light-sensitive material.
 Only when mixed with nitric acid or further mixed with halogens does the solution darken into metallic silver.